xsak/xsak.github.io/windows-backup-script.md

 ## About

-This script backs up some app settings used by me to a directory.
-It depends on `7za` program, which creates zip files.
+This script backs up some app settings used by me to a specified directory.
+It uses the `7za` program, which creates zip files.

 ```bat
 rem Backup